Data Ingestion: Tutorial & Best Practices

 - Real-time data ingestion and processing of event messages from a food delivery app.

-This article will explore data ingestion with a special focus on real-time data.
+This chapter will explore data ingestion with a special focus on real-time data.
 We’ll briefly cover the data ingestion process and key steps such as data processing, transforming, storing, and throughput.
 Then, we’ll dive into a deeper look at real-time data ingestion, NoSQL, and distributed architectures.

 Data ingestion - key topics